kshauna/OvarianFollicleTranscriptomics_Domestic_Cat_II/README.md

   geom_pointrange(aes(ymin = visregLwr, ymax = visregUpr), size = 1) +
   xlab("Follicle type") + ylab("Gene expression (normalised count)")
 ```

+## Supplementary File 2: The normalised gene count for each gene per sample (early preantral follicle samples from the domestic cat).

 Extracting the y-axis values (normalised transcript counts) from Figure 2 and Supplemental Figure 1 for each sample type (PrF, PF, and SF):
 The counts are present as a matrix in a slot of the `DESeqDataSet` S4 object: